Deno

 solves this by offering an abstraction in RPC style, allowing Deno scripts to be invoked as libraries rather than CLIs.

-The shell API provides a function siganture createDenoRpcChannel
+The shell API provides a function createDenoRpcChannel

 that creates a Deno RPC API.